Chocolate Buttercream Frosting

 • Butter – The real deal.

-Plus a little ice, which helps to cool down the frosting as you whip.
-But you could get by with some very cold water in a pinch.
+You may want to use a little ice to help cool down the frosting as you whip, but you could get by with some very cold water in a pinch.

 3 Steps